juhoinkinen/Annif-wiki/Backend:-Maui.md

     JAVA_OPTS="-Djava.awt.headless=true -Xmx2G -XX:+UseConcMarkSweepGC -DMauiServer.dataDir=/var/lib/mauidata"

-Then you will need to add the MauiService servlet WAR to Tomcat.
+Then you will need to add the Maui Server servlet WAR to Tomcat.
 One easy way is to do this using a symlink, e.g.

     ln -s /srv/maui/mauiserver.war /var/lib/tomcat8/webapps/mauiserver.war